Program Dates: May 17 - June 2, 2017

 Classes to be offered:

 This course will provide an introduction to various marketing concepts as they relate to key issues in marketing.
 Your work in the course will emphasize experimental learning and the development of product, pricing, promotion, and channel strategy while using Rome as a backdrop for application of ideas.
-Prerequisite: junior standing or 42 credit hours and declared marketing first major.
+Prerequisite: junior standing or 42 credit hours and Foster College of Business major.